 The index event is typically defined by a combination of clinical and demographic criteria.
 Inclusion and exclusion criteria should be used to define an index event indicator that identifies NRD discharges as an index event specific to the analysis of interest.
 The NRD does not include a data element for index events because they are specific to each analysis.
-The NRD includes the information necessary to define different types of index events.
+However, the NRD does include the information necessary to define different types of index events.